shoui520/shoui520.github.io/multilingual_docs/viet/yomicss.md

 The result:
 ![Yomichan CSS Demo](img/yomicss1.jpg)

-This demonstrates differing font colors for kanji and kana.
+This demonstrates differing font colors for Kanji and kana.
 You may edit this to your heart's content.

 ## Definition